catenax-ng/catenax-ng.github.io/blog/2022-12-09-OfficeHours.md

 - Discussion about Helm Chart Releaser action when there are several Helm charts present and that it is released as GH release.
 A released Helm Chart also includes the repositories source code
 - General question about getting things done in Eclipse-Tractux when missing a Committer
-- General questiong about working with forks in Catenax-NG GH org
+- General question about working with forks in Catenax-NG GH org

 ## Session recording